andrewgomez1992/andrewgomez1992/README.md

 - 🧠 [`regex-simplifier`](https://www.npmjs.com/package/@the-node-forge/regex-simplifier): A clean, developer-friendly utility to build, explain, and test regular expressions.
 - 🔗 [`url-shortener`](https://www.npmjs.com/package/@the-node-forge/url-shortener): A simple, fast, Redis-powered shortlink service built in TypeScript.
 - ⏳ [`loader-kit`](https://www.npmjs.com/package/@the-node-forge/loader-kit): A lightweight, pluggable loading component library for JavaScript/TypeScript apps.
+- 🕯️ [`vanish-candles.vercel.app`](https://vanish-candles.vercel.app/): A sleek, full-stack candle brand built from scratch with a clean eCommerce design and personalized affirmations.
+This bad boy is still in the works, and the backend is not currently live!

 ---